Block reference #

 Block protocol #

 A block inherits from the base class VehiclePhysics.Block.
-Blocks are hosted by a vehicle controller (host), such as VPVehicleController on any other component derived from VehiclePhysics.VehicleBase.
+Blocks are hosted by a vehicle controller (host), such as VPVehicleController or any other component derived from VehiclePhysics.VehicleBase.

-See Creating Custom Vehicles for an example source code on a vehicle controller creating and connecting Blocks.
+See Creating Custom Vehicles for example source code of a vehicle controller creating and connecting Blocks.

 Input and Output connections #